Editor’s Note: This story was originally published in 2013.

 Under Lake Norman

 A lot lies under the water.
-To commemorate the 50th anniversary of the lake’s creation, Davidson College archivists created a website to document the land and structures that were covered in 1963.
+To commemorate the 50th anniversary (in 2013) of the lake’s creation, Davidson College archivists created a website to document the land and structures that were covered in 1963.

 Davidson archivist Jan Blodgett asked lake residents to share their images and stories, and listed the historical sites and structures online.
 The list includes a textile mill and housing community that once stood on the north end of the lake, and Elm Wood, a 200-year-old estate.

-Other properties were razed because the lake was not planned to be deep, and Duke Power thought bigger buildings would endanger boats, Blodgett says.
+Other properties were razed because the lake was not planned to be deep, and Duke Energy thought bigger buildings would endanger boats, Blodgett says.

 But some properties and roads remained.
 Part of the old U.S. Highway 21, which connected Charlotte and Statesville, is still there, under the water.